How Is Sleep Apnea Diagnosed?

 Reviewed by: HU Medical Review Board | Last reviewed: June 2020 | Last updated: January 2023

 What is sleep apnea?

 Sleep apnea is a condition in which breathing stops for short periods during sleep.
 These periods last 10 seconds or longer.
-People with sleep apnea tend to snore loudly and make gasping or choking noises in their sleep.1
+People with sleep apnea tend to snore loudly.
+They may also make gasping or choking noises in their sleep.3,4

 Sleep apnea causes low oxygen levels in the blood and poor sleep.
-Left untreated, this can lead to high blood pressure, heart disease, diabetes, kidney disease, depression, and more.1,2
+Left untreated, sleep apnea can lead to heart disease, diabetes, strokes, and more.4,5

 First step in a sleep apnea diagnosis

 Your doctor may suspect obstructive sleep apnea if you report feeling very sleepy or falling asleep during the day.
 This is especially true if you are also overweight, male, over age 40, or your sleep partner says that you snore, snort, gasp, or choke in your sleep.6

 Physical exam and medical history

 Your doctor will probably also ask you a series of questions from one of several tests used to help diagnose sleep apnea.
 These questionnaires include the:7